Follow Us

 BLOG

-• 01/07/2024 2:44 PM | Joe Public (Administrator)
+• 01/07/2024 2:44 PM | Building A Better District (Administrator)

 Our projections have shown that our immediate needs must address compression in the elementary schools and in Prairie Knolls Middle School.
 With the 20-classroom addition at Central High School, total capacity will expand to 1,900 students (up from 1,400).
 Additionally, the district presented in their Considerations B, C, and D that room exists to expand cafeteria, auditorium, and parking space at Central High School.